 The second scenario is that you don’t fall for him despite his efforts.
 Try as you might, you simply have no feelings for him, and feelings can’t be forced at the end of the day.

 What do you do now?
 Do you pretend to love your now-husband so that you won’t disappoint him?
 Do you let him know that you still don’t love him but continue being in the marriage out of guilt and fear, as you don’t want to face a backlash from your family and friends?
-Do you divorce him and try to find love again, but now as a divorcee?
+Do you divorce him and try to find love again?

-Obviously, the second scenario has some pretty sticky implications.
+Obviously, the second scenario has some very sticky implications.

 Let’s say you don’t divorce and you want to stay on in this marriage.
 The questions then come to these:

-- Will you be happy in this one-sided relationship?
+- Will you be happy in this one-sided marriage?

 - Will you be betraying yourself?